barionleg/cesium.wiki.gs/CZML-Content.md

 ## Polyline

-Defines a polyline, which is a line in the scene composed of multiple segments.
+A polyline, which is a line in the scene composed of multiple segments.
 The vertices of the polyline are specified by the `vertexPositions` property.

 **Property Name**: `polyline`